it-innovation/sam/doc/concepts.rst

    These diagrams use the SAM colour scheme:

    * An object in red text indicates an object with unknown behaviour.
-   * A black arrow represents a reference stored in a field on the object.
+   * A solid arrow represents a reference stored in a field on the object.
-   * A blue arrow represents a reference held in a local variable of an invocation.
+   * A dashed arrow represents a reference held in a local variable of an invocation.

 Without modelling invocations we could only say that the factory creates newTasksForA and newTasksForOthers and that it may return both to its callers.
 The behaviour of an object